 - 35% of rounds had participating preferences

-I'm Dave Kellogg, the CEO of Host Analytics, the leader in cloud-based enterprise performance management.
+I'm Dave Kellogg, the CEO of Host Analytics, the leader in cloud-based enterprise performance management (EPM).

 Previously, I was SVP/GM of Service Cloud at Salesforce and CEO at unstructured big data provider MarkLogic.
 Before that, I was CMO at Business Objects for nearly a decade as we grew from $30M to over $1B.
-Prior to that I ran marketing at Versant.
-I started my career in technical and product marketing positions at Ingres.
+I started my career in technical and product marketing positions at Ingres and Versant.

-I love disruption, startups, and Silicon Valley and have had the pleasure of working in varied capacities with companies including 10gen, AppMesh, Hadapt, Tableau, Wall-It, and WeMakeItSafer.
+I love disruption, startups, and Silicon Valley and have had the pleasure of working in varied capacities with companies including Alation, AppMesh, Breeze, Data Hero, Hadapt, MongoDB, Realta, Tableau, Wall-It, and WeMakeItSafer.
 I also served on the board of Aster Data until its successful sale to Teradata.

-I periodically speak at UC Berkeley's Haas School of Business and with an annual program from Hautes Études Commerciales de Paris (HEC).Read Frequently Asked Questions.
+I periodically speak to strategy and entrepreneurship classes at the Haas School of Business (UC Berkeley) and Hautes Études Commerciales de Paris (HEC).Read Frequently Asked Questions.
 Contact Dave.

 Best of Kellblog